 The answer to this question is the main purpose of this report.
-On the next page, you will see a table titled Bellingham 2010 Source Water Quality Summary (THE SUMMARY).
-THE SUMMARY is the complete list of the contaminants detected in the samples collected at our drinking water sources and from our water distribution system in 2010.
+On the next page, you will see a table titled Bellingham 2011 Source Water Quality Summary (THE SUMMARY).
+THE SUMMARY is the complete list of the contaminants detected in the samples collected at our drinking water sources and from our water distribution system in 2011.
 The list contains only the contaminants that were detected at levels above the "detection limit".
 The "detection limit" is the lowest concentration of a substance that today's laboratory technology can detect.

-On page three, you will find the 2010 Contaminant Test List (Contaminant List).
-The Contaminant List is a complete list of the 130 contaminants for which we performed drinking water sampling and analysis in 2010.
+On page three, you will find the 2011 Contaminant Test List (Contaminant List).
+The Contaminant List is a complete list of the 83 contaminants for which we performed drinking water sampling and analysis in 2011.
 If a contaminant is listed on the Contaminant List, but not in THE SUMMARY, the results were less than today's technology can detect.

-THE SUMMARY also includes contaminants we were not required to monitor for in 2010, but for which we detected some level within the last six years.
-If there is a year noted after a contaminant, we were not required to monitor for it in 2010.
+THE SUMMARY also includes contaminants that we were not required to monitor for in 2011, but for which some level was detected within the last six years.
+If there is a four digit number noted after a contaminant that means we were not required to monitor for it in 2011.
 The number notes the last year we tested and detected this contaminant.

-Bellingham 2010 Source Water Quality Summary (THE SUMMARY)
+Bellingham 2011 Source Water Quality Summary (THE SUMMARY)

-Substance Units of Measure Highest Level Detected Lowest Level Detected Highest Level Allowed Goal Level Source of Contaminant (Contaminant) MCL (1) MCLG (2) Nitrate ppm (3) 3.0 0.07 10 10 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Barium (2009) ppm (3) 0.062 Zero 2.0 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Sodium (2009) ppm (3) 86 14 UR (5) Naturally present in the environment Total Coliform Bacteria Monthly % (7) 15% (Dec) See Pg 6 Zero 5% Zero Naturally present in the environment Combined Radium - 226 & 228 (2006) pCi/L (9) 2.7 Zero 5.0 Zero Erosion of natural deposits Alpha Emitters (Gross Alpha Activity) (2006) pCi/L (9) 2.6 0.34 15.0 Zero Erosion of natural deposits
+Substance Units of Measure Highest Level Detected Lowest Level Detected Highest Level Allowed Goal Level Source of Contaminant (Contaminant) MCL (1) MCLG (2) Nitrate ppm (3) 1.9 0.1 10 10 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits Barium (2009) ppm (3) 0.062 Zero 2.0 Discharge of drilling wastes; Discharge from metal refineries; Erosion of natural deposits Sodium (2009) ppm (3) 86 14 UR (5) Naturally present in the environment Total Coliform Bacteria Monthly % (7) 5.6% (July) See Pg 6 Zero 5% Zero Naturally present in the environment Combined Radium - 226 & 228 (2006) pCi/L (8) 2.7 Zero 5.0 Zero Erosion of natural deposits Alpha Emitters (Gross Alpha Activity) (2006) pCi/L (8) 2.6 0.34 15.0 Zero Erosion of natural deposits